fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_17.jpg)

-Figure 5.17: Using the super() method to write cleaner code
+Caption: Using the super() method to write cleaner code

 The `super()` method allows you to access the parent class, `Person`, and call the corresponding `speak` method.